Troyes Cathedral: Nave

-The 19th century carved wood pulpit is found in the 6th traverse of the nave.
+The 19th-century carved wood pulpit is found in the 6th traverse of the nave.
 It was designed by the architect Gounod in the spirit of the 13th and 14th centuries and completed by the sculptor Henri Triqueti in 1845.

 Transept and choir

 The transept dates largely to the 13th century, and originally supported a tall spire, which was destroyed by fire in 1700.
 The ceiling vaults were rebuilt in the late Gothic style with ornamental extra ribs, in a form called a Lierne vault or star vault.
 The north rose window, ten meters in diameter, was remade in the 15th century and reinforced in its center by a stone bar.
 The south window is a 19th-century copy of the north window.

 The choir is the location of the altar and the portion of the church reserved for the use of the clergy.
 It includes the sanctuary, where the altar is located, surrounded by an ornamental screen from the 19th century.
 The white marble altar was designed by the architect Jean Henri Gentilz in 1779, and gilded in 1786, shortly before the French Revolution.
 The carved wooden choir stalls were originally made for Clairvaux Abbey.
-When the abbey was largely destroyed during the French Revolution, the stalls, as well as the organ, were nationalised and were eventually were purchased for Troyes Cathedral, and were installed in 1802.
+When the abbey was largely destroyed during the French Revolution, the stalls, as well as the organ, were nationalised and were eventually purchased for Troyes Cathedral, and were installed in 1802.